Taipei EasyCard Guide: Taiwan’s Smart Card

 You also have unlimited access to Taipei’s buses and metro during the duration of these cards.

-icash vs. EasyCard
+3. icash 2.0 vs. EasyCard

-An icash smart card makes it so you can generate points through 7-Eleven’s (Taiwan) parent company, Uni President.
+Purchases with an icash smart card generate points through 7-Eleven’s (Taiwan) parent company, Uni President.
+The points will go through the Open Point app and eventually provide discounts and freebies.

 I only recommend getting an icash if you intend on living in Taiwan.

-Difference Between EasyCard and HappyCash
+Difference Between EasyCard & HappyCash

 • SOGO malls